 Artemisia are grown for their silvery-green foliage and for their aromatic, culinary, and medicinal properties.
-They have alternate, sometimes deeply divided, grey or silver leaves.
+They have alternate, sometimes deeply divided, gray or silver leaves.
 Flowers are not showy.
 These plants are a good choice for rock gardens and other sunny, dry landscape sites.

 Noteworthy CharacteristicsThe silver foliage is an excellent foil to bright colors, pastels, and dark foliage.